 The PIXE platform is designed to perform very high-resolution imaging on natural or engineered materials.
 It provides researchers and students with non-destructive quantitative data on the internal density contrasts and structures of their studied materials.

 This micro CT system currently has no equivalent in Switzerland.
 Due to its dimensions, spatial resolution, ability to accept various samples geometries, it is specially adapted to the field of engineering.

-Under the leadership of Prof. Christophe Ancey, assisted by two senior research associates and one technical director, the PL-LCH staff is composed of about thirty persons.
+Under the leadership of Prof. Paolo Perona, assisted by two senior research associates and one technical director, the PL-LCH staff is composed of about thirty persons.
 The hydraulic platform benefits from state-of-the-art equipment well suited to fulfilling the three main missions.
 An area of 500 m2 is specifically allocated to scale model testing.

 In its early years used to test different façade types, the LESO – Solar energy and building physics laboratory building now allows testing of daylighting and façade control systems.

 Other resources of the laboratory include a nanotechnical laboratory, a direct sunlight simulator, a scanning sky simulator, a photobiological laboratory.